spankratov/django-blockstack/README.rst

     url(r'', include('django_blockstack.urls')),

-5. Redirect user to '<your_domain_name>/blockstack/request' when he tries to authenticate.
+5. Redirect user to '<your_domain_name>/blockstack/request' when he tries to authenticate:

+    def login(request):
+        ...
+        return redirect('blockstack:request')

 6. Get Blockstack profile of already authenticated users like this::